raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 $ sudo apt update
 $ sudo apt full-upgrade
 ```

+### Node.js

+To run Dojo, we need to run Node.js v16 or above.

 * With user "admin", let's check our version of Node.js running on the node